oppia/oppia-web-developer-docs/Contributing-code-to-Oppia.md

 *If your change isn't trivial, please [talk to us](https://gitter.im/oppia/oppia-chat) before you start working on it -- this helps avoid duplication of effort, and allows us to offer advice and suggestions.
 For larger changes, it may be better to first create a short doc outlining a suggested implementation plan, and send it to the dev team for feedback.*

-Our central development branch is `develop`, which should be clean and ready for release at any time.
-All changes should be done in feature branches based off of `develop`.
-(In case you're interested, we mainly use the [Gitflow workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow), which also incorporates `master`, `hotfix-` and `release-` branches -- but you don't need to worry about these.)

-Here's how to make a one-off code change:
+The following instructions describe how to make a one-off code change using a feature branch.
+(In case you're interested, we mainly use the [Gitflow workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).)
+Please follow them carefully, otherwise your code review may be delayed.

 1. **Choose a descriptive branch name.** It should be lowercase and hyphen-separated, such as `fuzzy-rules`.
 Also, it shouldn't start with `hotfix` or `release`.
 2. **Before coding anything, create a new branch with this name, starting from 'develop'.** I.e., run: